-There are a number of basic requirements for the sector in the context of use of marine space:
+There are a number of basic requirements for the sector and factors influencing planning and decision-making in the context of use of marine space:

-- Physical space: offshore energy is a relatively new addition to the activities in marine areas.
-This means that energy sector competes with traditional use of marine areas (fishery, marine transport, security, etc.).
+- Physical space offshore energy is a relatively new addition to the activities in marine areas in the Baltic Sea.
+It means that energy sector competes with traditional use of marine areas (fisheries, marine transport, recreation, military security).
 The offshore wind farm development is prescribed by the space demand per turbine, and cable producers define the safety requirements for the setting up of the grid system.
-These requirements are internationally known as there are not too many producers of the necessary technology; - Land-sea interactions through grid connections between facilities at sea and land power lines, including paying attention to better coordination between MSP and territorial planning on land; - Grid capacity in general to allow wind exploration at sea is good.
-However, there are regions where the transmission grid capacity needs to be upgraded to be able to harness wind energy.
-For example, there are two major energy infrastructure projects ongoing in Latvia (The Kurzeme Ring and the third power transmission interconnection between Estonia and Latvia) that could provide transmission capacity needed to start producing wind energy and to transfer it to the shore; - Wind conditions, sea depth, type of sea bed, ice conditions; - Planning of new cable lines can be impacted by existing cables or pipelines as well as cultural heritage sites (wrecks) and environmental factors.
+These requirements are internationally known as there are not too many producers of the necessary technology; - Land-sea interactions through grid connections between facilities at sea and land power lines, including paying attention to better coordination between MSP and territorial planning on land; - Grid capacity in general is good enough to allow wind exploration at sea.
+However, there are regions where the transmission grid capacity needs to be upgraded to be able to harness wind energy in the future.
+For example, there are two major energy infrastructure projects ongoing in Latvia (The Kurzeme Ring and the third power transmission interconnection between Estonia and Latvia) that could provide transmission capacity needed to start producing wind energy and transfer it to the shore and feeding into the grid;

+- Meteorological and topographical conditions strength of wind, depth of sea, type of sea bed, ice conditions; - Exiting limitations planning of new offshore wind facilities and cable lines can be impacted by existing cables or pipelines as well as cultural heritage sites (wrecks), environmental factors as well as military security requirements.